-Thanksgiving is a holiday centered on gratitude and, let’s be honest, the dinner table as well!
+Thanksgiving is a holiday centered on gratitude—and let’s be honest, the dinner table as well!
 But with all the hustle and bustle, kitchen chaos can creep in fast.
-This year, let’s prep like pros with make-ahead holiday side dishes that keep the flavors high and the toxic stress low.
-Read on for recipes that’ll make you relaxed and ready for that turkey timer to ding!.
+This year, let’s prep like pros with make-ahead Thanksgiving side dishes that keep the flavors high and the toxic stress low.
+Read on for recipes that’ll make you relaxed and ready for that turkey timer to ding!

 Thanksgiving Side Dishes to Prep in Advance!

-Thanksgiving sides don’t have to be last-minute miracles!
+Thanksgiving side dishes don’t have to be last-minute miracles!
 This year, let’s work smarter, not harder.
-Here are some Thanksgiving side dishes that’ll free up oven space, ease your stress, and make Thanksgiving enjoyable.
+Here are some delightful Thanksgiving side dishes that’ll free up oven space, ease your stress, and make Thanksgiving enjoyable.

 1. Classic Green Bean Casserole

 There’s a reason this casserole appears on so many holiday tables.
-It’s creamy and crunchy and has everyone reaching for seconds.
+It’s creamy, crunchy, and has everyone reaching for seconds.
 Even better, you can assemble it a day or two before Thanksgiving day.

 Ingredients: